alexbenfica/commentThreads.update-bug-report/README.md

 Issue summary:
 CommentThreads: update
 When calling this api to update the topLevelComment returned by CommentThreads.list, I got a 400 error.
 I was using this API in an internal tool to allow me respond to comments.
-I was working fine for the last months... and in the last days (~2016-11-07) with no changes on any code on my side, the API started to return a 400 error.
+It was working fine for the last months... and in the last days (~2016-11-07) with no changes on any code on my side, the API started to return a 400 error.
 I have all my internal comment systems halted right now as I could not figure out how to fix this.
 Every thing I tried and tested brings me to the 400 error and the message below.

 "While this can be a transient error, it usually indicates that the requests input is invalid."